wei-lee/sso-solution/README.md

 # Usage

 1. Login to the cluster as a cluster-admin user using `oc`.
+2. Clone the repo and cd into it
-2. Then run the following commands:
+3. Then run the following commands:
    ```
    oc new-project keycloak
    # You can either use the crunchdata postgres operator by running the following cmd: